initbiz/cumuluscore-plugin/README.md

 Cumulus adds possibility to add pages to menus which are filtered using clusters, so that clusters will see only those menu items that they are permitted to see using features.

-## Cumulus Core events

-//TODO:
 ## Troubleshooting
 ### I cannot see my registered features
 If you cannot see your features then go to Settings -> Cumulus -> Features and click `Clear feature cache` button.

 ## Future plans (TODO)
-//TODO:
-* Automatically build features table
+* Component that automatically builds features table